-Q4.
-Is Ubuntu still in the list of containers?
-What is the difference between docker ps and docker ps -a?

-2.6.
-You can use the following command to remove Ubuntu form the list:
+- Q4.
+Is Alpine still in the list of containers?
+What is the difference between docker ps and docker ps -a? - 2.6.
+You can use the following command to remove Alpine from the list:

 docker rm <id>

 Q5.
 What is the difference between docker rm and docker rmi commands?